justinribeiro/pwa-firebase-functions-botrender/README.md

 1. The PWA shell is dupped as `pwashell.js`.
 I suspect there is a way around this, I just haven't read the docs fully enough.
 2. The `index.html` page (your PWA shell), basically will always fire as a direct match because of "Hosting Priorities" (see https://firebase.google.com/docs/hosting/url-redirects-rewrites).
 Your `index.html` should not expect to have JavaScript written metadata.
+3. You'll need a billing account for Firebase (Blaze pay-as-you-go), otherwise the external network request to App Engine (or where ever you deployed the docker container) will fail.
 3. Probably other things that I'm missing the day before a holiday.